Genskill2/004-foundations-ex4/README.md

 process to understand how it works

 ### Exercise
-There is a function prototype called `mc_pi` which should accept the number of iterations (the number of darts thrown) as input and return the estimate of 𝛑.
+There is a function prototype called `mc_pi` in the file `monte_carlo.c` which should accept the number of iterations (the number of darts thrown) as input and return the estimate of 𝛑.

 ### Implementation hints
 You can use the provided `frandom` function to generate and return a